Geoffrey87/MyProjects/LegisTrack/README.md

 - If the number of deputies voting **IN FAVOR** exceeds those **AGAINST**, the law is **approved**.
 - Otherwise, the law is **rejected**.

-## Technologies Used

-- **Frontend:** React.js, Tailwind CSS
-- **Backend:** Spring Boot, Java
-- **Database:** MySQL/PostgreSQL
-- **API Communication:** REST API, Axios

-## Future Enhancements

-- **User Authentication**: Implement login/logout functionality.
-- **Party Alliances**: Allow multiple parties to form alliances.
-- **Historical Data**: Store past voting records for analysis.
-- **UI Improvements**: Enhance the visual representation of voting outcomes.

 ## Conclusion
-Government Simulator provides an engaging way to understand how legislative processes work.
-With randomized voting and a structured approval system, users can simulate real-world decision-making in a government setting. 🚀
+Government Simulator provides an funny way to understand how legislative processes work.
+With randomized voting and a structured approval system, users can simulate real-world decision-making in a government setting.